Teena-sharma22/Task_1/README.md

 📄 [Medical_Appointment_cleaned.csv](Medical_Appointment_cleaned.csv ) – Cleaned dataset for analysis and modeling.

-> [short Summary of changes](Short%20Summary%20of%20Changes.txt) - Summary about what changes i did
+📝 Short Summary of Changes.txt – Summary of all cleaning steps performed on the dataset.